 All four display inputs support 5120×1440 144Hz with dithered 10-bit color depth.

 Price & Similar Monitors

 Now, if you just plan on doing some basic content creation and don’t need professional-grade color consistency, you can get by with a VA model.
-The Samsung S95UA (with USB-C and 120Hz) and the Samsung CRG9 (120Hz) can be found for around $1,000, while the Odyssey G9 with 240Hz goes for ~$1,350.
+The Samsung Odyssey G9 with 240Hz goes for around $1,000.

 All in all, the LG 49WQ95C is an excellent monitor for gaming and work.
-However, it’s very expensive, so it’s only worth the price if you really want a single ultrawide display for professional color-critical work and gaming.
+However, it’s very expensive, so it’s only worth the price if you find it on sale or really want a single ultrawide display for professional color-critical work and gaming.

 G-SYNC Compatible (48-144Hz)

 |DisplayPort 1.4, 2x HDMI 2.1,